 However, the rules of punctuation vary greatly between languages.
 The Greek language uses the English semicolon (;) as a question mark (?), while the colon (:) and semicolon (;) are performed by a raised point (·).
 So the English “How are you?” turns into the Greek “How are you;”.

-Written Spanish and older standards, such as Catalan, require an inverted mark of interrogation (¿) or exclamation (¡) at the beginning of interrogatives and exclamations, as well as the normal marks at the end (? and !).
+Written Spanish and older languages, such as Catalan, require an inverted mark of interrogation (¿) or exclamation (¡) at the beginning of interrogatives and exclamations, as well as the normal marks at the end (? and !).
 Unlike the ending marks, which are fully above the line in a sentence, the reverted marks are placed about halfway below the line.
 The additional punctuation tools help readers recognise questions and exclamations in long sentences.

 The two English sentences “Do you like summer?” and “You like summer.” are translated respectively as “¿Te gusta el verano?” and “Te gusta el verano”, because there is no difference in the word order of a question and a statement in Spanish.
 In case a declarative and an interrogative appear in the same clause, the question is isolated with the starting-symbol inverted question mark, for instance: En el caso de que no puedas ir con ellos, ¿quieres ir con nosotros? (‘In case you cannot go with them, would you like to go with us?’).